 Can I drain my above ground pool into my yard?

 Pool water from your above ground pool can be drained into your yard.
 However, there are a couple of things to note before draining the water.

-PH level: Pools can be drained into your yard as long as the water is chemically neutral.
-Water with a high pH level can be harmful to your plants and the surrounding environment.
+pH level: Pools can be drained into your yard as long as the water is chemically neutral.
+Water with a high pH level can harm your plants and the surrounding environment.

 Level ground: I recommend that your yard be level before draining to absorb the water into the soil without flooding.